openreplay/openreplay/README.md

 ## License

-This repo is entirely MIT licensed, with the exception of the `ee` directory.
+This repo is under the Elastic License 2.0 (ELv2), with the exception of the `ee` directory.